h5md/h5md/h5md.rst

   May be used to store coarse grained or cell-based physical quantities.

-* Species information

-  Some simulations allow species to change in time via chemical reactions.
-The species thus need their own time-dependent dataset.
-To simplify matters, it is suggested to use a \[variable\]\[N\] dataset for such simulations but only a
-  \[N\] dataset when the species are fixed in the course of time.
-Species may be specified by a 1-byte integer (8-bit, allowing 256 values).

 * Date and time tracking

   HDF5 allows to track creation times and more, via the H5Pset_obj_track_times